buhrmi/buhrmi/README.md

 ## Hi there

-This is buhrmi, a freelancing software developer specializing in web and systems integration, mostly using Ruby on Rails and Svelte.
+I'm buhrmi, a freelancing web developer living in Da Nang, Vietnam.

 ### Current projects